kingsdigitallab/alice-thornton/frontend/accessibility/index.md

 We know some part of this website are not fully accessible:

 - Dynamic content is handled with [VueJS](https://vuejs.org/) and we are aware that the rendered HTML includes custom tags that don't pass the [W3 Validator](https://validator.w3.org/).
 This may interfere with assistive technologies.
 We are still in the process of assessing the site and plan to ensure all important content, if not all, is accessible.
-- Images are currently converted with a markdown plugin, [markdown-it-image-figures](https://www.npmjs.com/package/markdown-it-image-figures), which at the moment adds invalid `alt`and `src` attributes to the figure elements.

 ## Reporting accessibility problems with this website